SoftwareDefinedBuildings/smap/python/doc/intro.rst

 flexibly.

-The sMAP architecture consists of several components which may be used together to caption, transmit, store, and present time-series data:
+The sMAP architecture consists of several components which may be used together to capture, transmit, store, and present time-series data:

 * **sMAP Sources** communicate with existing instrumentation, and collect time-series data using a large variety of underlying protocols.
-They use the `sMAP Library` to describe and reliably communicate this data to consumers, as well as providing uniform access to actuators.
+They use the `sMAP Library` to describe and reliably communicate this data to consumers, as well as provide uniform access to actuators.

 * the **sMAP Archiver** is a high-performance historian for storing